richtastic/ff/src/wiki/sfm.md

         - build up multi-view-spanning tracks from individual pair-tracks (for long sequences if possible)
         - use tracks and initial view graph to find nonlinear best orientation
         - find new view pairs (and add to existing) via projection
-        - use skeletal set for first iteration & combine groups as final step
+        - use skeletal set (and edge groups) for first iteration & combine groups as final step
     - Pairwise Dense (use updated R to get better initial points [& ignore first iteration possible poor matches])
-        - get dense points
+        - get dense points using R
     - Triple Dense from Pairs (need relative scales again)
         - load common pairs & get 2 or 3 way relative scales
     - Absolute Orientation 2 (use updated pairwise transforms (lower error) & counts (more points))